Medically reviewed by Drugs.com. Last updated on Aug 21, 2019.

 Use: Labeled Indications

-Hypersensitivity to flunisolide or any component of the formulation; acute status asthmaticus or other acute asthma episodes
+Primary treatment of status asthmaticus or other acute asthma episodes of asthma requiring intensive measures

 Refer to adult dosing.

-Asthma Guidelines (NAEPP, 2007) (administer in divided doses twice daily):
+Asthma Guidelines: National Asthma Education and Prevention Program (NAEPP 2007) (administer in divided doses twice daily):

 Children 5 to 11 years:

-Shake well before using.
+Metered-dose inhaler: Shake well before using.
 Prime inhaler prior to first use and when the inhaler has not been used for >2 weeks by releasing 2 test sprays away from the face.
-Rinse mouth following use of oral inhalers.
+Rinse mouth with water without swallowing after each use.
 Do not immerse the canister into water to determine remaining amount in the canister (ie, “float test”).
+Inhaler comes with a built-in spacer; do not use with any external spacer or holding chamber device; no cleaning is required.
+Discard inhaler after 60 or 120 sprays have been used even if canister is not empty (refer to product for number of actuations).

 Aldesleukin: Corticosteroids may diminish the antineoplastic effect of Aldesleukin.
 Avoid combination